suljov/VulnPlayground/The-Gatekeeper/README.md

 `The dragon might show you the way`

-This box is completed when you speak the word that opens the path.
+This box is completed when you speak the word that opens the path to the flag.

 Flag structure is: FLAG{test_string}